An accurate accounting

 Tree inventories are intended to provide the basic information on the plant population of a property in order to make informed management decisions.
 Inventories can supply information on plant quantities, location, condition, and size and maintenance requirements.
 Based on this information, sustainable management plans, and rational budgets can be developed for the property's care.

-Bartlett Inventory Solutions conducts the information collection using a sub-meter accuracy Global Positioning Satellite Receiver (GPSr) device with an error-in-location potential of not greater than three meters, in conjunction with tools built within the ArborScope™ management programme.
+The Bartlett team conducts the information collection using a sub-meter accuracy Global Positioning Satellite Receiver (GPSr) device with an error-in-location potential of not greater than three meters, in conjunction with tools built within the ArborScope™ management programme.

 Planting Opportunity Identification